Salamfone

 Salamfone, a subsidiary of Kuwait’s Reach Telecom, was the world's first Syariah compliant mobile network.
-The Mobile Virtual Network Operator(MVNO) operated using the Maxis 2G network.
+The Mobile Virtual Network Operator (MVNO) operated using the Maxis 2G network.

 Salamfone closed down its business on 1 August 2013.

 Services and coverage

 The prepaid starter pack was priced at RM8.50 with RM5 airtime.
-Voice calls are charged RM0.20/min(normal rate is 25sen/min) to all network nationwide & each SMS cost 10sen.
-Data is pay-per-use and it is charged 10sen/10kb.
+Voice calls were charged RM0.20/min(normal rate is 25sen/min) to all network nationwide & each SMS costed 10sen.
+Data was pay-per-use and it was charged 10sen/10kb.

 Some of the services provided by Salamfone: